Why Your Child's Tantrum Triggers You (And What's Really Going On Underneath)

 Surface Triggers vs. Underlying Triggers

-A surface trigger is what's actually happening: your child screaming in public, your toddler refusing shoes for the fourth time, your teenager's eye roll when you ask them to clean up.
+A surface trigger are the observable things that are actually happening: your child screaming in public, your toddler refusing shoes for the fourth time, your teenager's eye roll when you ask them to clean up.

 Research supports this layered view.
 In 2025, the Journal of Child Psychology found a statistically significant indirect effect of mothers' own childhood experiences on their parenting sensitivity, mediated through negative emotions and negative cognitions about their child's distress.1 Your history doesn't just live in the past.
 It shows up in how you respond to your child's hardest moments.